felixandrewsapalaran/Python-Exercises/README.md

 # Goal: Multiplication table with for loops

 Instruction: Create a function that prints out a multiplication table(where each number is the result of multiplying the first number of its row by the number at the top of its column).
-Run the function so that it would print out the tables:
+Run the function so that it would print out the  multiplication table of 1 to 3:

 1 2 3
 2 4 6